The Science of Storytelling

 Over the years we’ve been gathering our own deep understanding of the science of stories:

 Jennifer Aaker is a professor of marketing at Stanford University and according to her research people are 22 times more likely to remember a message when it’s told as a story.

-She cites research for Save the Children where 2 groups were each given a 1 minute pitch for the charity: the first group was given a fact and stats based presentation, and the second group was given information in a story.
+She cites research for Save the Children where 2 groups were each given a 1 minute pitch for the charity.
+The first group were given a fact and stats based presentation and the second group were given information in a story.

 After 10 minutes, each group was asked to write down what they remembered about the charity.
 Only 5% of participants remembered the stats but 63% remembered the story.

 2. Stories trigger hormonal changes and encourage people to donate more.

 Harvard Psychologist Paul Zac wondered what was going in in peoples’ brain when they were told a story.
 So he came up with an experiment to find out whether there were any changes in their hormone levels.
 He discovered that a well told told triggers the release of 2 key hormones – cortisol associated with stress and attention – and oxytocin – the empathy hormone.

 And astoundingly he also found that people who’d watched a moving story, were more likely to donate to charity and to donate more than people who simply watched a presentation.

 But, the story must be constructed along very specific lines, with 5 key elements.
 Happily, these fit very neatly with the classic ‘dramatic arc’ known to writers and film makers.

 3. Story telling may be the only way to change someone’s mind.